 For a general answer, jurors do receive a small amount of compensation for jury duty, but the pay is not much.
 Because of this, those selected for jury duty may wonder if they can somehow get out of jury duty.
 You can request to be excused from jury duty, but this can be a difficult process.

-Thankfully, there is an easier way to do this.
+Thankfully,.
 DoNotPay can help with the Jury Duty Excuse product.

 What is jury duty?

 Jury duty is an obligation for all citizens in the United States.
 The Constitution gives every person accused of a crime the right to a trial by jury, and this jury is selected from citizens.
 Not everyone summoned for jury duty is selected to actually serve on a jury, but everyone who is summoned must go to the courthouse on the date they are assigned.

 Do you get paid for jury duty?

 The question that many wonder about the first time they learn they have jury duty is if they will be paid.
 Jurors do receive payment for serving on a jury, but the amount received is not significant.
 For a juror on a federal trial, according to United States Courts, pay is $50 per day.

 Meanwhile, jurors in state trials are paid less, and these amounts depend on the state in question.
 California state law indicates that jurors receive $15 per day.
 Missouri state law shows that jurors are paid $6 per day.